 In the lore of Bloodborne, many of the various institution’s leaders had differing opinions about how to go about achieving ascendancy into the “Great One” status they all craved.
-They did mostly agree on one statement being an important one: They must gain insight, The Choir was an institution that believed that if they were to live without seeing they could attain this insight, hence the eye coverings of the Choir Set.
+They mainly did agree on one statement being an important one: They must gain insight, The Choir was an institution that believed that if they were to live without seeing, they could attain this insight, hence the eye coverings of the Choir Set.

 At least they didn’t do what the School of Mensis did and put literal eyes inside their own skulls… that’s the wrong kind of insight.

 Sometimes I feel that the developers are teasing us with these armor placements because the best set to use against Rom the Vacuous Spider by far and away is the Choir Set.
-You know, the boss you just had to beat in order to get it.
+You know, the boss you just had to beat to get it.
 Oh well, at least he will be a bit easier to defeat in NG+.

 Time flies when you’re having fun…

 So I am not going to lie to you, even though the Crowfeather Set is decent in regards to what it protects you from, I mostly have this one here because it looks and feels so good to have on.
-Many Soulsborne veterans refer to the idea of wearing a full set or a combination of armors just for fun as “Fashion Souls” and this one is put to great use there.
+Many Soulsborne veterans refer to the idea of wearing a complete set or a combination of armors just for fun as “Fashion Souls,” and this one is put to great use there.

 Try not to lose your head…

-If you give it to him, he will complete the mission he has been sent to do and kill Annalise, Queen of the Vilebloods, basically ruining your chance to get the Cainhurst Set if you don’t already have it, so you might want to wait.
+If you give it to him, he will complete the mission he has been sent to and kill Annalise, Queen of the Vilebloods, ruining your chance to get the Cainhurst Set if you don’t already have it, so you might want to wait.

-After he finishes his task he will give you the Gold Ardeo but just like always if you don’t want to go to all that trouble you can just kill him for it.
+After he finishes his task, he will give you the Gold Ardeo, but just like always, if you don’t want to go to all that trouble, you can just kill him for it.

 My dad is better than your dad…

-Usually in a From Software game the armors that you come across as you play gradually get better in overall dependability as well as in areas of specialty.
-In the case of Bloodborne however, one of the best overall armors of Bloodborne comes just a few hours into the game.
+Usually, in a From Software game, the armors that you come across as you play gradually get better in overall dependability as well as in areas of specialty.
+In the case of Bloodborne, however, one of the best overall armors of Bloodborne comes just a few hours into the game.
 That armor is none other than Gascoigne’s Set.

-To get this set simply kill Father Gascoigne, which is much easier said than done, especially on the first go around.
+To get this set, kill Father Gascoigne, which is much easier said than done, especially on the first go around.
 After he has fallen to your Saw Blade, or whatever you have equipped (you poor, poor, Threaded Cane users), you can go and buy this set from the bath messengers as well.